chris-miner/learning-assembly/README.md

 # learning-assembly
 These are examples taken from Learn to Program with Assembly by Jonathan Bartlett (2021).
 I really like the book (ISBN-13: 978-1-4842-7436-1).
 Bartlett's book is very current and nicely written.

-The book assumes linux even provides a docker setup in case you don't have a linux box.
-I didn't want to use a linux setup, prefering to use the 'built-in' tools that come with osx and the xcode tools.
+The book assumes linux, and even provides a docker setup in case you don't have a linux box.
+I didn't want to use a linux setup — prefering to use the 'built-in' tools that come with osx and the xcode tools.

 Having had nothing but issues getting started on this, I thought I'd capture some tips here to help my fellow osx using assembler writing hopefuls.